code-lab-org/nost-tools/docs/source/learning_resources/tutorial/tutorial.rst

 Cloning the Repository
 ^^^^^^^^^^^^^^^^^^^^^^

-The best way to get the NOS-T Tools example codes is to clone the NOS-T git repository.
+The best way to get the example codes is to clone the NOS-T Tools repository on GitHub.
 There are several ways to clone a git repository, more details are available `here <https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository?tool=webui>`__.

 Clone the repository:
 ::